dougblack/dougblack.io/markdown/a-good-vimrc.md

     endfunc

-    " strips trailing whitespace at the end of files. this " is called on buffer wrtie in the autogroup above. function! <SID>StripTrailingWhitespaces()
+    " strips trailing whitespace at the end of files. this " is called on buffer write in the autogroup above. function! <SID>StripTrailingWhitespaces()
         " save last search & cursor position let _s=@/